maxgrossman10/housing-affordability-toms-river/README.md

 This repository documents an in-progress geospatial analysis project focused on housing affordability in Toms River, New Jersey.

-The goal is to estimate how much income remains after the full cost of homeownership is considered - not just mortgage payments, but also property taxes, flood-related risk, insurance, and other location-sensitive housing costs.
+The goal is to estimate how much income remains after the full cost of homeownership is considered - not just mortgage payments, but also property taxes, flood-related risk, insurance, utilities, and other location-sensitive housing costs.
 The project is being built at the parcel level so that affordability can be studied spatially rather than only through townwide or countywide averages.

 At its current stage, the repository contains the early mapping and data-integration work needed to support that larger affordability model.

 ## What the project does right now
-- loads Ocean County parcel geometry for Toms River Township
+- loads parcel geometry for Toms River Township
-- joins selected MOD-IV property assessment attributes to parcel boundaries
+- joins selected MOD-IV tax and property assessment attributes
-- clips FEMA flood-hazard polygons to the Toms River study area
+- clips FEMA flood-hazard polygons to the study area
-- downloads, merges, and clips DEM elevation raster data for the local area
+- downloads, merges, and clips DEM elevation raster data
-- identifies parcels intersecting mapped FEMA flood-hazard zones
+- identifies parcels located in mapped flood-hazard zones
-- computes parcel-level elevation statistics from the DEM
+- calculates parcel-level elevation statistics from the DEM
-- exports an interactive Folium map showing flood zones and flood-intersecting parcels
+- exports an interactive Folium map for visual inspection and downstream analysis

 ## Why this project exists

 Housing affordability is often discussed in terms of sale prices or mortgage payments alone.
-That misses a major part of the real burden on households, especially in coastal communities like Toms River where flood exposure, insurance costs, taxes, and parcel-level variation matter.
+That misses a major part of the real burden on households, especially in coastal communities like Toms River where flood exposure, insurance costs, taxes, utilities, and parcel-level variation matter.

-This project is an attempt to build a more realistic affordability framework by combining geospatial, tax, hazard, and insurance-related data into one workflow.
+This project is an attempt to build a more realistic affordability framework by combining geospatial, tax, hazard, insurance-related, and household-cost data into one workflow.

-## Current repository contents

-- `tr_parcel_map.py`
-  Reads Toms River parcel geometry and MOD-IV assessment records from an Ocean County geodatabase, joins parcel and tax data, and exports an interactive Folium parcel map.

-- `tr_flood_map.py`
-  Reads FEMA flood-hazard polygons, clips them to the Toms River township footprint using parcel geometry, filters to mapped hazard zones, and exports an interactive Folium flood map.

-- `fema_ins.py`
-  Pulls FEMA NFIP policy records for the Toms River area for downstream flood-insurance analysis.

-- `home_ins.py`
-  Pulls and cleans homeowners-insurance-related data for selected Toms River ZIP codes.

-- `mls.py`
-  Early local database and workflow testing for storing and organizing project data.

 ## Tech stack